 I was at University, it was the first year.
 Italian composition class, top floor of the former headquarters of the Faculty of Letters, I still remember.
-I was waiting for the lesson to begin, leaning against the banister, when a girl came to me.
-She inspired me an instant and instinctive sympathy.
-To cut a long story short, she has become my best friend, and she has been my best friend for more than 10 years now.
-We shared conversations and passions, from cinema to chocolate (how to forget that we saw Chocolat together for the first time?).
+I was waiting for the lesson to begin, leaning against the banister, when a girl introduced herself.
+It was friendship at first sight.
+She became my best friend, and she has been my best friend for more than 10 years now.
+We shared conversations and passions, from cinema to chocolate (how not to mention that we saw Chocolat together for the first time?).
 And it was Laura who gave me the recipe for this Sacher Torte.

-- 1 jar seeds oil
+- 1 jar of cold pressed seeds oil

-- 1 jar unsweetened cocoa powder
+- 1 jar of unsweetened cocoa powder

-- 2 jars caster sugar
+- 2 jars of caster sugar

-- 3 jars plain flour
+- 3 jars of plain flour

 - 3 eggs

-- 15 g baking powder
+- 10 g of baking powder

-- 4-5 tablespoons of Maraschino this time I used brandy
+- 4-5 tablespoons of Maraschino (this time I used brandy)

-- 200 g dark chocolate 70%
+- 200 g of dark chocolate

-- 200 ml whipping cream
+- 200 ml of whipping cream

-Melt in a bain marie 200 g of dark chocolate.
-Once melted, add 200 ml of whipping cream.
-Mix together and pour over the cake, previously placed on a wire rack to drain excess coverage.
+- Melt in a bain-marie the dark chocolate.
+Once melted, remove from the heat and whisk in the cream.
+Mix thoroughly and pour it over the cake, previously placed on a wire rack.

 Tasting Test.
 A Sacher Torte.
 Yes, just like the real Sacher Torte, but not too sweet.
 A reflective cake, deep, intense, perfect for a winter afternoon break served with a cup of Sacher tea.
 I found this infusion in my favourite tea shop, it seems to be the tea that is served in the Sacher Hotel in Vienna with this dessert.
 It’s a blend of Earl Grey tea enriched with jasmine flowers, which blends beautifully with the Sacher Torte.